vinceimbat/vinceimbat/content/use curiosity to guide your thinking.md

 By using curiosity, you feel free and in control.
 In turn, you minimize the risk of losing interest in your topic because [[freedom motivates us]].

-However, you can only make this work, if you [[Combine curiosity with a note-writing system and practice]].
+However, you can only make this work, if you [[combine curiosity with a note-writing system and practice]].

 # To do